tiepdotme/blog-2/_posts/2020-06-11-arrow-functions.markdown

    console.log(greeting()); // Hello World!
    ```
-4. If the function has only one statement, and the statement returns a value, we can remove the brackets and the return keyword.
+4. If the function body is an expression, it will return the expression, we can remove the brackets and the return keyword.
    ```javascript
    const greeting = () => "Hello World!";
    console.log(greeting()); // Hello World